-Oracle has formal requirements for use of the Oracle corporate network, computer systems, telephony systems, messaging technologies, internet access, and other company resources available to Oracle employees, contractors and visitors.
+Oracle has formal requirements for use of the Oracle corporate network, computer systems, telephony systems, messaging technologies, internet access, enterprise data, customer data, and other company resources available to Oracle employees, contractors and visitors.

 Communications to and from the Oracle corporate network must pass through network-security devices at the network boundary.
 Access to the Oracle corporate network by third parties is subject to prior approval.
 Remote connections to the Oracle corporate network must exclusively use approved virtual private network (VPN) solutions.
 To learn more about Oracle’s network management practices, please see Network Communications Security.

-Oracle enforces well-defined roles, allowing for segregation of duties among operations staff.
 Operations are organized into functional groups, where each function is performed by separate groups of employees.
-Examples of functional groups include database administrators, system administrators, and network engineers.
+Examples of functional groups include developers, database administrators, system administrators, and network engineers.
 Learn more about Oracle Access Controls.

 The Oracle Patching and Security Alerts Implementation Policy requires the deployment of the Oracle Critical Patch Update and Security Alert updates as well as associated recommendations.
 This policy also includes requirements for remediating vulnerabilities in non-Oracle technology using a risk-based approach.

 The Oracle Server Security Policy requires servers (both physical and virtual) managed by Oracle or third-parties on behalf of Oracle to be physically and logically secured in order to prevent unauthorized access to the servers and associated information assets.

 Oracle logs certain security-related activities on operating systems, applications, databases, and network devices.
 Systems are configured to log access to Oracle programs, as well as system alerts, console messages, and system errors.
 Oracle implements controls designed to protect against operational problems, including log file media becoming exhausted, failing to record events, and/or logs being overwritten.